 If you fly Delta and want a Delta-affiliated card, but the Platinum card's annual fee is a little too much for your budget, there is another option.

-The Gold Delta SkyMiles® Credit Card from American Express has a much cheaper annual membership fee ($0 introductory annual fee for the first year, then $95).
-Terms apply.
-See Rates and Fees.
+The Gold Delta SkyMiles® Credit Card from American Express has a much cheaper annual membership fee at $0 introductory annual fee for the first year, then $95.
+Terms apply; See Rates and Fees.

 The Gold Delta SkyMiles® Credit Card from American Express' welcome offer isn't quite as generous either, though it's still a nice chunk of miles.
-New users can earn 30,000 bonus miles after making $1,000 in purchases in the first three months and can earn a $50 statement credit after making a Delta purchase on the new card in the same time frame.
+New users can earn 30,000 bonus miles after making $1,000 in purchases in the first three months and can receive a $50 statement credit after making a Delta purchase in the same time frame.
 Terms apply.